JaapDanielse/VirtualPanel/Arduino/doc/ReadMe.txt

-VirtualPanel Release 1.0 (Initial Release)
+VirtualPanel Release 1.0.1

+VirtualPanel and ArduinoPort library
-* Copy the VirtualPanel\ directory to the Arduino\libraries\ directory
+* Copy the VirtualPanel\ directory to the myDocuments\Arduino\libraries\ directory
-* Restart de Arduino IDE
-* Copy the VirtualPanelWin\ directory to the C:\Program Files (x86)\ directory (or wherever suits you)
+* Copy the ArduinoPort\ directory to the myDocuments\Arduino\libraries\ directory

+VirtualPanel Windows executable
+* The VirtualPanel.exe is a portable application.
+You can place it anywhere.
+* Keep together with ArduinoPort.dll
-* Create a schortcut from the VirtualPanel.exe on a suitable location (e.g. desktop)
+* For convenience create a schortcut (drag and drop holding Alt) for VirtualPanel.exe on a suitable location (e.g. desktop)

-See examples at: ..\Arduino\libraries\VirtualPanel\examples If you activate the VirtualPanel.exe after loading an example sketch, it will connect automatically.
+See examples at: myDocuments\Arduino\libraries\VirtualPanel\examples If you activate the VirtualPanel.exe after loading an example sketch, it will connect automatically.